jensakut/Reinforced-Bananas-DQN/README.md

 #### [A Distributional Perspective on Reinforcement Learning](https://arxiv.org/abs/1707.06887)

-        In this paper we argue for the fundamental importance of the value distribution: the distribution of the random return received by a reinforcement learning agent.
+        "In this paper we argue for the fundamental importance of the value distribution: the distribution of the random return received by a reinforcement learning agent.
 This is in contrast to the common approach to reinforcement learning which models the expectation of this return, or value.
 Although there is an established body of literature studying the value distribution, thus far it has always been used for a specific purpose such as